How to choose washing machine settings and dryer cycles

 3. Whites

-The whites washer cycle uses hot water and high spin speeds to clean heavily-soiled white garments.
+The Whites wash cycle uses hot water and high spin speeds to clean heavily-soiled white garments.
 Coupled with bleach, this cycle can help restore vivid shades of white.

 7. Delicates

-This washing machine cycle uses high levels of cold water and a low spin speed for carefully tending to undergarments, neckties, and delicate fabrics, like silk.
+This washing machine cycle uses high levels of cold water and a low spin speed for carefully tending to undergarments, neckties and delicate fabrics, like some silks.
 Use this cycle for garments marked as “Machine Washable Silks” or “Gentle” on the care tag.
-To help prevent damage to your clothes, remember to place your delicates, like bras, in a sealed mesh bag before washing.
+To help prevent damage to your clothes, remember to place your delicates, like bras, in a sealed mesh bag before washing, and always check your care tags.

 8. Bulky/Sheets

-The heavy washing machine cycle uses hot water and high spin speed for thick, heavily-soiled fabrics, like towels and jeans.
+The Heavy Duty washing machine cycle uses hot water and high spin speed for thick, heavily-soiled fabrics, like towels and jeans.
 Loads washed in this cycle may take longer because these items tend to absorb more water than other types of fabrics.

-Your washing machine cleans your family’s clothes to keep them fresh and ready to wear, but did you know your washer also needs to be cleaned itself?
+Your washing machine cleans your family’s clothes, keeping them fresh and ready to wear, but did you know your washer also needs to be cleaned?
 This cycle uses hot water and a low spin speed with an empty drum.
-It is recommended to clean your washer after 30 loads or so to keep it fresh and clean.
-Use affresh® Washing Machine Cleaner Tablets2 to get rid of any grime and odor-causing residues in your appliance.
+It is recommended to clean your washer after every 30 loads or so to help keep it fresh and clean.
+Use a cleaner such as affresh® Washing Machine Cleaner Tablets1 to get rid of any grime and odor-causing residue in your appliance.

-In fact, some Whirlpool® washers feature a convenient Load & Go™ XL Dispenser that can hold up to 40 loads worth of detergent.3 Not only can this take the guesswork out of detergent dosing and handle adding it for you, but when it’s time to refill the detergent, this could be a reminder that it’s time to clean your washer.
+Select Whirlpool® Washers feature a convenient Load & Go™ XL Dispenser that can hold up to 40 loads worth of detergent.2 Not only can this take the guesswork out of detergent dosing by adding it for you, but when it’s time to refill the detergent, this is also a handy reminder that it’s time to clean your washer.

 Washing machine temperature settings